steve-twintech/public-alz-patterns/README.md

 # public-alz-patterns
-Public Repo of Patterns and Designed used in Enterprise Scale Azure Landing Zones
+Public Repo of Patterns and Designs used in Enterprise Scale Azure Landing Zones